AlexMarchini/OsanoTakeHome/README.md

 # Osano take-home project

 I chose to use Amazon.com for this assignment.
-Here's are the high level [test cases](https://airtable.com/shriND27rkkhhF9Bi)
+Here are the high level [test cases](https://airtable.com/shriND27rkkhhF9Bi)

 ## Implementation notes